With over five billion mobile devices, it makes more sense if the developers follow the mobile first design.

 A few years back, developers initially used to build a desktop website and later transformed that into a platform-oriented design as per client requirements.
 But now, the scenario has completely changed where business entrepreneurs raised their focus on having a mobile-oriented design for their brand website.
-This profoundly increased the demand for the mobile-first website and app design.
+This profoundly increased the demand for the mobile first website and mobile first responsive design.

 This drastic transformation took place because of the growing number of smartphones, offering optimum functionality we ever thought we would experience.
 Since the mobile marathon has already gained momentum among the global audience, there should not be any wonders why there’s a high rise in the digital population.

 According to Statista’s 2019 report, there are 3.9 billion unique mobile internet users (and growing) worldwide, up from last year’s 3.7 billion.
 Another study revealed that 53% of emails are opened on mobile devices.